stickerboy/convrtrjs/privacy/index.md

 To comply with the **General Data Protection Regulation (GDPR)**:

-- We have **enabled IP anonymization** in Google Analytics to prevent storing identifiable user data[1](https://gdprlocal.com/google-analytics-gdpr-compliance/).
+- We have **enabled IP anonymization** in Google Analytics to prevent storing identifiable user data.
-- We use **Google Consent Mode**, which respects your cookie preferences and only tracks data if you’ve given consent[1](https://gdprlocal.com/google-analytics-gdpr-compliance/).
+- We use **Google Consent Mode**, which respects your cookie preferences and only tracks data if you’ve given consent.
 - We provide a **cookie banner** that allows you to opt in or out of analytics tracking.
-- We have signed Google’s **Data Processing Agreement (DPA)** as required by GDPR[2](https://www.cookieyes.com/blog/google-analytics-gdpr/).
+- We have signed Google’s **Data Processing Agreement (DPA)** as required by GDPR.

 You can learn more about how Google uses data here.